Lights such as the Kino Flo Select 31 LED use a DMX control interface to signal changes of light level and color temperature.

 DMX is an open protocol and there are a large number of possibilities for hardware and software control.
 I’ve tried out several of these are more oriented to stage control.

-For DMX controller hardware I have personally tried and will recommend the Enttec Open DMX USB controller worked well for us, the DMX USB Pro seems nice also.
+For DMX controller hardware I have personally tried and will recommend the Enttec DMX USB Pro controller worked well for us.

 For computer control software with a user Interface, the one that has worked best for me so far is the Q Light Controller Plus (QLC+) which has nice cross-platform support.